Zamiell/stardew-valley/Min-Max_Guide.md

 By default, this mod speeds up a lot of different animations, so it must be customized using the "config.json" file to prevent cheating.
 All values should be set to 1 with the exception of:

-* TitleMenuTransitionSpeed - Set this to 20 to make the title screen more functional.
-* LoadGameBlinkSpeed - Set this to 20 to make the title screen more functional.
+* BreakGeodeSpeed - Set this to 20 to make geodes break open instantly.
+This is not considered cheating because the game is paused when the animation is occurring.
 * EatAndDrinkSpeed - Set this to 2 (or higher) to speed up the rate of the eating animation.
 This is not considered cheating because the game is paused when the animation is occurring.
+* LoadGameBlinkSpeed - Set this to 20 to make the title screen more functional.
-* BreakGeodeSpeed - Set this to 20 to make geodes break open instantly.
-This is not considered cheating because the game is paused when the animation is occurring.
+* PamBusSpeed - Set this to 20 to make the bus travel to the desert instantly.
+This is not considered cheating because the game is paused when you are riding on the bus.
+* TitleMenuTransitionSpeed - Set this to 20 to make the title screen more functional.

 #### [Energy Count](https://www.nexusmods.com/stardewvalley/mods/4272)